florianmarkusse/homegrown/projects/uefi-image-creator/README.md

 **are comfortable running them automatically.
 You may mess up your disks if you aren't careful. !!**

 ## Dependencies
-C compiler with support for C17 standard or higher (minor changes will be needed if using a standard older than C17), for UTF-16 u"" string literals and uchar.h header.
+C compiler with support for C17 standard or higher (minor changes will be needed if using a standard older than C17), for UTF-16 u"" string literals and uU8.h header.
 Tested with gcc, mingw gcc, and clang.

 ## Build